waterbycounty

 What's happening with rivers in Juneau County right now?

-Juneau County's primary USGS streamgage on the LEMONWEIR RIVER is currently reading 367 cubic feet per second — 88% of the long-term mean of 416.71 cfs.
+Juneau County's primary USGS streamgage on the LEMONWEIR RIVER has a pipeline snapshot of 367 cubic feet per second — 88% of the long-term mean of 416.71 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Juneau County water compare to the Wisconsin average?